Noxtal/writeups.noxtal.com/posts/2020-07-03-tryhackme-dogcat.md

 We can see above that the only filters in place are, as I assumed, looking for the word *dog* and *cat* in the query string.
 That is not much of a problem because, fortunately for us, there is a command named cat in UNIX.
 This means that we can use `/etc/cat` or any directory related to the *cat* command to bypass the filter.
 Then, we only need to use `../` to get out of the directory and retrieve every file this user has access to.

 We have now got a successful LFI exploit.
 With that, I thought of two main attacks we could try.
-The first one is about stealing the SSH private keys from the home directory.
+The first one is about stealing the SSH private keys from the home directories.
 The second one involves poisoning the Apache2 logs to inject our own PHP code into the page.
 I went for the second one because it seemed the most interesting.

 ## Log Poisoning: LFI to RCE
 To get a shell, we are going to need to use Apache2 logs for log poisoning.
 This technique consists of sending a request containing some PHP or JavaScript code.
 Then, when looking at the requests logs of Apache through a vulnerability like LFI, this code is going to be rendered on the page.